-Alternatively, you can make chocolate truffle squares by portioning the chocolate in a silicone ice cube tray (LOVE mine).
+Alternatively, you can make chocolate truffle squares by portioning the chocolate in a silicone ice cube tray (LOVE mine) or the shaped ones I mentioned earlier.
 Let them harden, then pop them out.
 They are cute!
 These are topped with Celtic sea salt.

 Here are a few ideas for spices